Skip to main content

 Perform browser IRMA session

-(Re)start your irma server, configuring it such that it statically hosts the yivi-frontend example webpage we just built:
+(Re)start your irma server, configuring it such that it statically hosts the yivi-frontend example webpage we just built with the commands below.
+Change ~ to the actual folder you have downloaded yivi-frontend-packages to.

 A webpage demoing IRMA attribute issuance verification should now be available at http://localhost:8088.